CONSTITUTION

 Dissolution.

-1. The Association may be dissolved pursuant to a resolution by the General The provisions of paragraphs 1 and 3 of article 19 apply mutatis mutandis.
+The provisions of paragraphs 1 and 3 of Article 19 apply by analogy.

-The Management Board may resolve to appoint other persons as liquidators.
+The Board may resolve to appoint other persons as liquidator.

-3. A positive liquidation balance will be used for purposes to be determined by the General Meeting which shall, as far as possible, be consistent with the purpose of the Association.
+3. Any surplus balance shall be used for purposes to be determined by the General Meeting, which shall correspond as closely as possible to the purpose of the Association.

-4. Following the liquidation, the books, documents and other data carriers of the dissolved Association will remain in the custody of the person designated for this purpose by the liquidators for the period prescribed by law.
+4. Upon completion of the liquidation, the books, records and other data carriers of the dissolved Association shall remain in the custody of the person designated by the liquidators for the period prescribed by law.

 Article 21.